saumya93sinha/back-end-take-home/SUBMISSION.md

     This has components, services, models, modules, routing modules.
 	Typescript, HTML and CSS are used in creating this Angular Application.

-Proper comments have been placed in the code to better code understanding and maintainability.
+Proper comments have been placed in the code for better code understanding and maintainability.
+I have also attached screenshots of WebAPI and Application main UI page for reference.

 Thanks!
 It was a pleasure working on this application!